Cannington, Western Australia: Facilities

-Cannington contains one of the Perth metropolitan area's largest shopping complexes, Westfield Carousel, first built in 1972 and extensively refurbished and expanded in the 1990s, which includes a Hoyts cinema complex.
+Cannington contains one of the Perth metropolitan area's largest shopping complexes, Westfield Carousel, first built in 1972 and extensively refurbished and expanded in the 1990s and then mid-2010s, which includes a Hoyts cinema complex.
 Albany Highway contains a range of shops and small warehouses, as well as the City of Canning council offices.
 Bentley Hospital is just beyond the northwestern boundary on Mills Street.

 Along the Canning River is the Canning River Regional Park, which contains walking tracks and picnic facilities as well as the Woodloes Museum, a restored 1874 house built by architect and pioneer Francis Bird.
 Various sports and leisure facilities, including soccer fields, ten-pin bowling and an indoor athletics centre.
 The Canning showgrounds includes the Cannington Exhibition Centre and was home to the Cannington Raceway owned by the Western Australian Greyhound Racing Association from 1974 to 2015.
 The greyhound racing now takes place across the road on the north side on a new track which opened on 23 March 2016.

 Cannington Community College, a public primary and junior high school (K-10), and Sevenoaks Senior College, a senior secondary college (Years 11 and 12) are located in Cannington.

 Transport

 Cannington is on Albany Highway, a primary route into the Perth central business district, and lies to the southeast of Leach Highway and to the northwest of Roe Highway.
 Manning Road (State Route 26) provides access to Curtin University of Technology and Kwinana Freeway.

 Cannington is home to Cannington railway station which serves the Armadale and Thornlie–Cockburn lines.
 The station was upgraded in 2025 as part of Metronet.
 Cannington station has been elevated and modernised as well as other stations on the Armadale Line.
 Cannington also has a bus interchange with 16 stands.
 The station has many bus routes like the 280 which operates to High Wycombe railway station and connects the Armadale and Thornlie–Cockburn lines to the Airport line.
 Also there are routes like the 200 and 925 which connects Cannington to the Mandurah line.
-These bus routes are operated by Swan Transit and Path Transit.
+These bus routes are operated by Swan Transit and Keolis WA.